 Dan Marino – Then

 Dan Marino is an NFL Hall of Famer who is known best for playing on the Miami Dolphins for 17 seasons.
 He is considered by many to be one of the best quarterbacks in NFL history, and considering he has never won a super bowl, that is saying something.
-In fact, out of all of the quarterbacks that have never won a Super Bowl, he leads the entire crowd in career wins, with a whopping total of 155.
+In fact, out of all of the quarterbacks to have never won a Super Bowl, Marino leads the entire crowd in career wins, with a whopping total of 155.